ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

    {: tip}

 3. [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 4. Create a variables file that is named `terraform.tfvars` and specify the {{site.data.keyword.cloud_notm}} API key that you retrieved.
+In addition, you specify the region where you want your {{site.data.keyword.cloud_notm}} resources to be created.
+If no region is specified, Terraform on {{site.data.keyword.cloud_notm}} automatically creates your resources in the `us-south` region.
 Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the {{site.data.keyword.cloud_notm}} Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.

    Because the `terraform.tfvars` file contains confidential information, do not push this file to a version control system.
 This file is meant to be on your local system only.
    {: important}

    ```
    ibmcloud_api_key = "<ibmcloud_api_key>"
+   region = "<region>"
    ```
    {: codeblock}